 5.Spreepark – Abandoned Theme Park

 This amusement park was once very popular in the former GDR.
-It was closed in 2001 and since 2002 has been left, like many other abandoned places, to be taken over by nature.
+Spree Park was closed in 2001 and since 2002 has been left to mother nature.
 Spreepark is almost impossible to explore as soon after entry you will almost definitely be caught by the police or security.
 Luckily you can purchase entry tickets from Grün Berlin for 5€ per person, a pretty agreeable alternative.

 6.Institut für Anatomie – Abandoned Anatomy Institute